Wmeng98/Angular/README.md

 # Angular

+- Implementation of various tutorial/personal projects
-- Implementation of Angular Tour of Heroes beginner tutorial
+- Utilizing the power of Angular
+- Projects are organized by branching